Estate law: what is probate and what are probate fees?

 What is an executor of an estate?

 If any of the provisions of the will are unclear, beneficiaries may attempt to hold the executor of the estate personally liable for any damages resulting from the improper administration of the estate.
 The executor should ensure that he or she is familiar with estate law in order to shield himself or herself from personal liability.
 There are various circumstances when the executor of an estate may have to be removed by the Court.
-Estate litigation lawyers can assist you in coming up with a strategy to protect your rights from an executor of an estate or alternatively as an executor of an estate.
+Additionally, estate litigation lawyers can assist you in coming up with a strategy to protect your rights from an executor of an estate or alternatively as an executor of an estate.

 The three key documents when planning your estate